Skip to main content

 return datetime.today().strftime(format)

-# Convert function into a tool
+# Wrap the function as a tool

 date_tool = AgentFactory.create_custom_python_code_tool(